oz123/flatcar-matchbox-ftw/README.md

 make build-matchbox-env
 ```

-Now, we create a 2 nodes which will install flatcar to the disk.
+Compile a butane configuration to ignition file:

 ```
-4081.2.1
+cat matchbox/examples/ignition/flatcar-install.yaml
+make compile-butane
+make verify-butane
 ```

+Now, we create a 2 nodes which will install flatcar to the disk.